background preloader

 100+ Sites to Download Everything Online

-Where Entertainment Never Sleeps.
 Reinventing Radio: On Phonetags This post concerns an experimental internal-BBC-only project designed to allow users to bookmark, tag and rate songs they hear on the radio using their mobile phone.
 It was developed by Matt Webb and myself (with Gavin Bell, Graham Beale and Jason Cowlam) earlier this year.
 Although the project is a BBC project, all the speculation and theorising around the edges is my own and does not necessarily represent the opinion of my department or the BBC in general.
 We have more television stations than we have time to watch, more radio programmes than we can fit in analogue frequencies, more music and film availablethan any human could consume in their lifetimes and a huge ever-growing world of information growing every day on the internet.
 And this is just the beginning.
-The next push is the archive – decades of programming coming online, lost films recovered, libraries being digitised.
+The most substantial challenge to technology creators, media creators and distributors is – then – to find ways of making this enormous and every-growing repository navigable and sensible to real people.

-E-Learning 3D, Soyez 3D WEB - Parcours pédagogiques en 3D MyBloggerLab Suivez-nous sur twitter Devenez Fan sur Facebook Rejoignez notre profil Google+ Semantic Web W3C's Semantic Web logo The Semantic Web is a collaborative movement led by international standards body the World Wide Web Consortium (W3C).[1]
+E-Learning 3D, Soyez 3D WEB - Parcours pédagogiques en 3D MyBloggerLab Suivez-nous sur twitter Devenez Fan sur Facebook Rejoignez notre profil Google+ Abonnez-vous à notre chaine YouTube ShareThis Copy and Paste Semantic Web W3C's Semantic Web logo The Semantic Web is a collaborative movement led by international standards body the World Wide Web Consortium (W3C).[1]
 The standard promotes common data formats on the World Wide Web.
 By encouraging the inclusion of semantic content in web pages, the Semantic Web aims at converting the current web, dominated by unstructured and semi-structured documents into a "web of data".
 The Semantic Web stack builds on the W3C's Resource Description Framework (RDF).[2]
-According to the W3C, "The Semantic Web provides a common framework that allows data to be shared and reused across application, enterprise, and community boundaries.
+According to the W3C, "The Semantic Web provides a common framework that allows data to be shared and reused across application, enterprise, and community boundaries While its critics have questioned its feasibility, proponents argue that applications in industry, biology and human sciences research have already proven the validity of the original concept.
+History[edit] The concept of the Semantic Network Model was formed in the early 1960s by the cognitive scientist Allan M. Purpose[edit] Web 3.0[edit] [edit]

-Web 2.0 World Wide Web sites that use technology beyond the static pages of earlier Web sites A tag cloud (a typical Web 2.0 phenomenon in itself) presenting Web 2.0 themes Web 2.0 (also known as participative (or participatory)[1] web and social web)[2] refers to websites that emphasize user-generated content, ease of use, participatory culture and interoperability (i.e., compatible with other products, systems, and devices) for end users.
-The term was coined by Darcy DiNucci in 1999[3] and later popularized by Tim O'Reilly and Dale Dougherty at the first O'Reilly Media Web 2.0 Conference in late 2004.[4][5][6]
-Although the term mimics the numbering of software versions, it does not denote a formal change in the nature of the World Wide Web, but merely describes a general change that occurred during this period as interactive websites proliferated and came to overshadow the older, more static websites of the original Web.[7]
-History[edit] Web 1.0[edit]
+Web 2.0 World Wide Web sites that use technology beyond the static pages of earlier Web sites Web 2.0 (also known as participative (or participatory)[1] web and social web)[2] refers to websites that emphasize user-generated content, ease of use, participatory culture, and interoperability (i.e., compatibility with other products, systems, and devices) for end users.
+The term was coined by Darcy DiNucci in 1999[3] and later popularized by Tim O'Reilly and Dale Dougherty at the first Web 2.0 Conference in 2004.[4][5][6]
+Although the term mimics the numbering of software versions, it does not denote a formal change in the nature of the World Wide Web,[7] but merely describes a general change that occurred during this period as interactive websites proliferated and came to overshadow the older, more static websites of the original Web.[2]
+Some Web 2.0 capabilities were present in the days of Web 1.0, but were implemented differently.
+Some common design elements of a Web 1.0 site include:[17] Search

 Related: